-Here are some reasons to keep beehives well ventilated:
+Here are some reasons to keep beehives well-ventilated:

 1. Queen and Brood Survival

-As for the brood, desirable temperature level is between 89.6 to 92.6° F. A tiny shift from this range can result in serious effects such as weak and retarded bees.
+As for the brood, the desirable temperature level is between 89.6 to 92.6° F. A tiny shift from this range can result in serious effects such as weak and retarded bees.

 2. Prevent Condensation – the bee killer

 Any beekeeper is alarmed when some water is seen inside the beehive.
-Condensation poses a serious risk to the wellbeing of honeybees during cold weather.
+Condensation poses a serious risk to the well-being of honeybees during cold weather.
 Hot months may demand some level of moisture for cooling the hive, but these are harmful during cold seasons.
-During summer, water droplets found on the surface of combs helps induce the cooling effect when air passes over the combs, acting as air conditioning for the brood and honey.
+During summer, water droplets found on the surface of combs help induce the cooling effect when air passes over the combs, acting as air conditioning for the brood and honey.